nextgenthemes/advanced-responsive-video-embedder/README.txt

 ## Changelog ##

+### 7.2.13 beta - 2016-09-16 ###

+* Fix: Set fitvidsignore class and remove the fitvids container to prevent it from messing with ARVE embeds.
+* Fix: Remove possible width and height paramaeters on iframes to prevent scripts from messing with ARVE embeds.

+### 7.2.12 beta - 2016-09-16 ###

+* Improved: replaced static:: with self:: to support older php versions.

+### 7.2.10 beta - 2016-09-15 ###

+* Fix: [iframe] shortcode not working.

 ### Pro Addon 2.3.1 beta - 2016-09-15 ###

 * New: Added support for displaying title of videos on top of the thumbnail images.